meep-tech/BBnf.Net/ReadMe.md

 [^BNF-AltSame]: **BNF - Alternate Same** In pure BNF, alternate choices to the same production can defined by separate rules with the same name.
 This is not the case in most BNF variants.
 [^ABNF-AltEq]: **ABNF - Alternate Equal** In ABNF, alternate choices are defined by separate rules with the same name, but with the `=` and `=/` operators.
 [^ABNF-NLCR]: **ABNF - Newline and Carriage Return** In ABNF, the end of a rule can be terminated by either a semicolon (`;`) or a newline that begins with no indentation (`\n\r`).
-[^BNF-Prose]: **BNF - Non-Delimited Literals** In BNF, comments are not explicitly defined, but any prose test that is not part of a production is often considered a comment or description of 'extraneous' logic.
+[^BNF-Prose]: **BNF - Non-Delimited Literals as Prose** In BNF, comments are not explicitly defined, but any text that is not part of a production is often considered prose... and can be a comment or human readable description of 'extraneous' logic that is not achievable by BNF's basic syntax and rules.
+[^XBNF-Prose]: **XBNF - Prose Comments** Unlike BNF, XBNF differentiates between common documentation comments and 'prose'.
+Prose can only come after a semicolon at the end of a rule and before the next newline.
+While comments are entirely descriptive and could be ignored; Prose is human readable plain text that contains extra logic for a rule which could not be handled by BBnf's syntax or easily described using custom tags.
-[^ABNF-XHex] **ABNF - X as an identifier** In this ABNF example; the `x` is not a placeholder for a production, but is instead a literal part of the required syntax.
+[^ABNF-XHexKey] **ABNF - X Hex Keyword** In this ABNF example; the `x` is not a placeholder for a production, but is instead a literal part of the required syntax.